Absolute fish foods by Cloverleaf

 I’ve been really impressed with this range from Absolute and I’m looking forward to trying even more of their formulas – Look out for updates!

 From now on I will be continuing to use the Absolute range in all my tanks and they will be added to the list of ‘my favourite foods’ in my ‘best fish foods’ article.
-Hopefully they will be available through amazon soon so we can add them to our shop!

 However, if you want to get your hands on some to try, check in with Scope aquatics who stock the full range and are happy to post your order to you!